Yemeni security forces deploy in Aden as anger simmers over lengthy power outages | Headlines

 - Yemen Rep

+In recent weeks, electricity outages reached up to 10 hours a day in Aden or up to 20 hours in neighbouring Abyan province, according to residents.
+However, outages lasted only eight hours on Wednesday.
+The cause of the outages is a shortage of diesel fuel for power stations, the spokesman for Aden's electricity corporation, Nawar Akbar, said in a Facebook post Sunday.

-The finances of the Southern Transitional Council, which governs Aden, have been strained ever since Yemen's oil exports were halted more than a year ago because of attacks by Houthi rebels on shipping in the Red Sea and Arabian Sea in retaliation for Israel's seven-month-old assault in Gaza.
+The finances of the Southern Transitional Council, which governs Aden, have been strained ever since Yemen's oil exports were halted more than a year ago.
+Additionally, attacks by Yemen's Houthis, who control the country's north and the capital of Sanaa, on international shipping in the Red Sea and the Gulf of Aden have disrupted deliveries of fuel to the south.
+The attacks are in retaliation for Israel's seven-month-old assault in Gaza.

 The impoverished nation has oil fields in the south, a major source of income, but has limited refining capacity and so must import refined fuel.

 The government in the south pays up to $1 billion a year to seven private companies to import fuel, but is behind on payments.
-The companies, which have links to the STC, were angered after Prime Minister Ahmed bin Mubarak announced the government would open public tenders to buy fuel, a government official told The Associated Press.
-The companies stand to lose the benefits they enjoyed when they sold fuel in the past.
-A commercial fuel tanker was expected at the port of Aden, but the importer refuses to unload the cargo before receiving payment in advance, the official said, speaking on condition of anonymity because of the internal disputes Moammar al-Eryani, the information minister and government spokesperson, did not immediately respond to requests for comment by The Associated Press.
-Akbar, of the electricity corporation, said authorities had gotten fuel to one of Aden's power stations Sunday morning and that there were plans to bring in 800 tons of diesel for other stations Monday.
-There was no subsequent official confirmation whether that had taken place.
-Aden has always faced power outages, but those used to only last between four to five hours a day, according to residents.
-The electricity shortage was cited by Human Rights Watch in a November report highlighting the failure by the Yemeni government and the STC to provide Aden residents with basic rights to water and electricity.

 They “have an obligation to provide access to adequate water and electricity in Aden,” said Niku Jafarnia, Yemen and Bahrain researcher at Human Rights Watch.
 “And yet, when residents have protested the cuts, security forces have responded by firing on them.”